rystsov/mongodb-transaction-example/README.md

 > MongoDB does a lot of things well, but transactions is not one of those things.

 It would be really sad if that were true.
-But actually MongoDB provides all abilities to implement ACID and lock-free transactions on the client side.
+But actually MongoDB provides all abilities to implement lock-free transactions on the client side.
+Under transaction I atomicity of specified block of changes.

 This repository contains a program that uses those abilities and this document describes the algorithm if you want to implement it on your own.